Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 [Gentoo's eselect-ldso system](https://wiki.gentoo.org/index.php?title=Blas-lapack-switch&oldid=1271681)
 is an elaboration on this scheme.
-Rather than symbolic links, the system library directory contains the reference Netlib libraries, and these libraries are used for package builds.
+Rather than symbolic links, the system library directory contains the reference Netlib libraries, and packages are built against these libraries.
 Wrappers for other implementations are installed into dedicated directories, and they can be activated by adding these directories into the dynamic linker search paths (using the `ld.so.conf` file